2025 Berkshire Honey Show Classes

 Method:

-40. An art or craft exhibit related to bees or beekeeping.
-No dimension to exceed 0.5 m The winner of this class will be presented the Frank Marshall Cup.
+41. An art or craft exhibit related to bees or beekeeping.
+No dimension to exceed 0.5 m.
+A short explaination is required.
+The winner of this class will be presented the Frank Marshall Cup.

 Labelling Regulations: Honey jar labels must comply with the following requirements: